-With endless interior design styles to choose from, how can you narrow down your search for the perfect design for your home?
+With endless interior design styles to choose from (really is endless), how can you narrow down your search for the perfect design for your home?
 Get started by learning a little more about five of the more popular designs, so you can see if one of them suits you.

 If you enjoy clean lines and natural shapes with a modern and minimalist look, Scandinavian style would be a fantastic choice.
 You may be familiar with this look if you’ve ever shopped at IKEA or Scandinavian Designs, but those are only two subsets of Scandinavian style.